SanchitAggarwal/apparel-classifiation/README.md

 ```

 #### **Experiment 1:** *Bag of Words on HoG Features + SVM - 30% Validation* ####
-For a quick evaluation purpose, We just used two classes U neck and V neck with 20, 20 images in each set.
+For a quick evaluation purpose and checking the pipeline, We just used two classes U neck and V neck with 20, 20 images in each set.

 *Results*: